 Most advanced to professional photographers choose Nikon or Canon.
 So, if you are going to take your photography seriously it may be worth investing in one of those brands, to save a lot of pain later on (although other brands are available and make pretty decent kit).
 We have not been paid to single out these two brands - we are just telling it as we see it.
+It helps that it's easy to get accessoties (lenses, flashes, cable release etc.) for these brands.
 Many choose Nikon because of the the reputation of the Nikkor lenses.
 Many choose Canon for wildlife photography because, at the moment, they tend to have a faster continuous shoot speed (which is handy for moving subjects).

 We use Nikon.
 We are not paid to say that, or promote the Nikon brand against any others, we are just stating fact.
 That does not mean Nikon is going to be right for you.
 Canon is also amazing, and if we were starting anew we may even lean that way ourselves.

 At the time of writing the it was generally true that Canon was a better choice for sport and wildlife photography due to a quieter mechanisn (for wilflife) and a faster continuous burst in the shooting menu.
 Continuous shoot speeds very from model to model, in both Nikon and Canon, so it's a case of looking up how each model can handle what you may be after.
 Continuous shoot speed is an aspect Nikon has been improving on of late, so it's worth checking out what's on the market at the time of purchase.